 Complete the table as follows:

-Metric: Indicate how progress is being measured using a metric.
+Metric: Identify the standard of measure being used to determine progress towards the goal and/or to measure the effectiveness of one or more actions associated with the goal.

-Baseline: Enter the baseline when completing the LCAP for 2021–22.
+Baseline: Enter the baseline when completing the LCAP for 2024–25.
 As described above, the baseline is the most recent data associated with a metric.
 Indicate the school year to which the data applies, consistent with the instructions above.